Reading time: ( words)

 Always book your flights with time to spare before and after your Galapagos cruise departure days, as these tend to depart in the early morning.
 Departure flight times are usually as follows:

-As these flights depart in the morning, they don’t leave any wiggle room to explore the city beforehand, which is why we recommend spending at least one night in your chosen departure city to enjoy your time in Ecuador as well as giving yourself time to breathe between traveling and sightseeing.
+As these flights depart in the morning, they leave little room to explore the city beforehand, so we recommend spending at least one night in your chosen departure city to enjoy your time in Ecuador and give yourself time to breathe between traveling and sightseeing.

 These are the only International Airports that offer service to the Galapagos: